 What do we learn?

-Main character: Rachel, lonely, recently lost something in her life
+Main character: Rachel, lonely, stagnant, recently lost something in her life

-Also, note that this blurb does not mention Rachel’s alcoholism — though it does heavily imply that she’s now separated and that she’s in a dark place.
-What the synopsis does do is explicitly define only the elements needed to understand the hook: that she thinks she has seen something bad happen, that she may have done something wrong and that she’s an unreliable narrator.
+Also, note that this blurb does not mention (spoiler alert!)
+Rachel’s alcoholism, or the messy demise of her marriage — though it does heavily imply that she’s now separated and that she’s in a dark place.
+The blurb doesn’t give away enough to deflate narrative tension, but instead merely hints at what’s to come, giving away only the elements needed to understand the hook: that she thinks she has seen something bad happen, that she may have done something wrong, and that she’s an unreliable narrator.

 Ex-military policeman Jack Reacher is a drifter.
 He’s just passing through Margrave, Georgia, and in less than an hour, he’s arrested for murder.
 Not much of a welcome.
 All Reacher knows is that he didn’t kill anybody.
 At least not here.
 Not lately.
 But he doesn’t stand a chance of convincing anyone.
 Not in Margrave, Georgia.
 Not a chance in hell.